Skip to main content

 📚 Tip

-If you see a green number, then that amount was deposited into your account or transferred into it.
+If you see a green number, that amount was deposited into your account or transferred into it.
 If you see a black number with a minus sign ( - ) in front of it, that amount was withdrawn from your account or transferred out of it.

 More information on transaction details